iOS-10-Stuffs/Decrypted-Kernels/README.md

-These can also be found inside [OTA updates](https://github.com/iOS-10-Stuffs/Decrypted-Kernels/blob/master/OTA-Links.md) and [.ipsw restore images](https://github.com/iOS-10-Stuffs/Decrypted-Kernels/blob/master/IPSW-Links.md)
+These can also be found inside OTA updates and .ipsw restore images.
+A list of both can be found in each release folder.

 _____________________________________________